nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 <br>

-5. Type a command in the command box and press enter on the keyboard to execute it. <br> For example typing `help` and pressing enter will open the help window.
+5. Type a command in the command box and press enter on the keyboard to execute it. <br> For example, typing `help` and pressing enter will open the help window.
 <br>
 <br>